Cavity magnetron: Hull or single-anode magnetron

 At very high magnetic field settings the electrons are forced back onto the cathode, preventing current flow.
 At the opposite extreme, with no field, the electrons are free to flow straight from the cathode to the anode.
 There is a point between the two extremes, the critical value or Hull cut-off magnetic field (and cut-off voltage), where the electrons just reach the anode.
-At fields around this point, the device operates similar to a triode.
+At fields around this point, the device operates similarly to a triode.
 However, magnetic control, due to hysteresis and other effects, results in a slower and less faithful response to control current than electrostatic control using a control grid in a conventional triode (not to mention greater weight and complexity), so magnetrons saw limited use in conventional electronic designs.

 It was noticed that when the magnetron was operating at the critical value, it would emit energy in the radio frequency spectrum.
 This occurs because a few of the electrons, instead of reaching the anode, continue to circle in the space between the cathode and the anode.
 Due to an effect now known as cyclotron radiation, these electrons radiate radio frequency energy.
 The effect is not very efficient.
 Eventually the electrons hit one of the electrodes, so the number in the circulating state at any given time is a small percentage of the overall current.
 It was also noticed that the frequency of the radiation depends on the size of the tube, and even early examples were built that produced signals in the microwave regime.